-- It was estimated that the vast majority of plant required to meet the Capacity Requirement could bid at its Net Going Forward Cost without needing to apply for a USPC: - It is consistent with relevant international benchmarks; - It strikes an appropriate balance between the objectives of protecting consumers from the potential for bidders to exercise market power, and not placing an excessive workload on market participants and RAs from having to respectively submit and review significant volumes of USPC applications.
+- It was estimated that the vast majority of plant required to meet the Capacity Requirement could bid at its Net Going Forward Cost without needing to apply for a USPC. - It is consistent with relevant international benchmarks. - It strikes an appropriate balance between the objectives of protecting consumers from the potential for bidders to exercise market power, and not placing an excessive workload on market participants and RAs from having to respectively submit and review significant volumes of USPC applications.

-Assuming there are no changes to Net CONE resulting from any ARHL Derating Factor, the SEM Committee's proposal is to continue to set the ECPC at 0.5 times Net CONE (€46,150 / de-rated MW / year), and the Sterling equivalent using the indicative Annual Capacity Payment Exchange Rate from the Initial Auction Information Pack.
-However, if there is any change to Net CONE, the SEM Committee may consider whether to set ECPC at a lower multiple of Net CONE.
+The SEM Committee's proposal is to continue to set the ECPC at 0.5 times the current Net CONE (i.e., $0.5 \times 92,300/\text{de-rated MY}$ / year = 46,150 / de-rated MW / year).
+This value is not subject to change, irrespective of the outcome of the current BNE study.

+The Sterling equivalent using the indicative Annual Capacity Payment Exchange Rate from the Initial Auction Information Pack.

-Any existing capacity with Net Going Forward Costs higher than the Existing Capacity Price Cap will retain the option to submit a USPC application to the RAs.
+Any existing capacity with Net Going Forward Costs higher than the Existing Capacity Price Cap will retain the option to submit a USPC application to the RAs capacity to be eligible to be allocated Awarded Capacity with a duration of more than one year.

-(f) the €/MW rate of the New Capacity Investment Rate Threshold;
+(f) the €/MW rate of the New Capacity Investment Rate Threshold.

-The New Capacity Investment Rate Threshold ("NCIRT") is an amount determined by the RAs that must be exceeded by the cost per MW of constructing New Capacity for that capacity to be eligible to be allocated Awarded Capacity with a duration of more than one year.
+The New Capacity Investment Rate Threshold ("NCIRT") is an amount determined by the RAs that must be exceeded by the cost per MW of constructing New Capacity for that